jhpyle/docassemble/_docs/config.md

 verification code timeout: 360
 {% endhighlight %}

+## <a name="loop limit"></a><a name="recursion limit"></a>Infinite loop protection

+Since **docassemble** allows you to write code in a declarative fashion, it needs to do a lot of looping and recursion.
+If you make a mistake in your [interview logic] and use circular reasoning, you may send **docassemble** into an infinite loop.
+Sometimes these infinite loops can be detected and a warning raised, but other times they are hard to detect because even deliberate code could loop or recurse for a long time.
+Thus, **docassemble** has hard limits on the amount of looping and recursion it will do.
+By default, these limits are set at 500 loops and 500 recursions.
+If you get an error that "there appears to be an infinite loop" or "there appears to be a circularity," then these limits were exceeded.
+If you want to change these limits on a global level in your system, you can include use the `loop limit` and `recursion limit` directives:

+{% highlight yaml %}
+loop limit: 600
+recursion limit 600
+{% endhighlight %}

+It is important that some reasonable limit be in place, because if the server is in development mode, an infinite loop could result in the memory of the machine being exceeded, which could cause the system to crash.

+You can also change these limits on a per-interview basis with the [`loop limit` and `recursion limit` features]

 # <a name="get_config"></a>Adding your own configuration variables

 Feel free to use the configuration file to pass your own variables to